-If you do not have an email address you can:
+If you do not have an email address:

 Voluntary/charitable organisations cover a range of organisations that are neither public sector nor private sector.
 They include voluntary and community organisations, social enterprises, mutuals and co-operatives.
 (For example, Mind in Mid Herts, Hertfordshire Mind, View Point, Carers in Herts, etc.)